vicsz/saa-c03-study-notes/README.md

 ## COMPUTE

+Choosing between EC2, Fargate, and Lambda:

+- **EC2**: Offers the most control with the highest overhead.
+Ideal for applications requiring specific configurations.
+- **Fargate**: Managed container service with moderate overhead.
+Easier cloud migration with less code rewriting compared to Lambda.
+Suitable for those seeking simplicity without server management.
+- **Lambda**: Least overhead with automatic scaling and server management.
+Best for event-driven, stateless applications.
+Requires more code adjustments for migration compared to Fargate.

+In essence, EC2 for control, Fargate for managed containers with ease of migration, and Lambda for serverless simplicity.

 ### AWS EC2
 Amazon EC2 offers a scalable environment in AWS to launch virtual servers, configure security and networking, and manage storage.
 EC2 provides various options for flexibility, efficiency, and cost-effectiveness in cloud computing needs.